ngohungphuc/Research/RxJS/Readme.md

 of your code.

 ### TIME

 The implicit factor behind all of this is time.
 For everything RxJS there’s always an underlying concept of time, which you can use to manipulate streams.

+## Functional programs have the following characteristics

+### Declarative

+Functional code has a peculiar style, which takes advantage of JavaScript’s higher-order functions to apply specialized business logic.

+### Immutable

+An immutable program (and by this we mean any immutable function, module, or whole program) is one that never changes or modifies data after it’s been created or after its variables have been declared.
+This can be a radical concept to grasp, especially when you’re coming from an OO background.
+Functional programs treat data as immutable, constant values.

+### Side effect–free

+Functions with side effects depend on data residing outside its own local scope.
+A function’s scope is made up of its arguments and any local variables declared within.
+Interacting with anything outside this (like reading a file, writing to the console, rendering elements on an HTML page, and more) is considered a side effect and should be avoided or, at the very least, isolated